lxuechen/Differentially-Private-Fine-tuning-of-Language-Models/Language-Understanding/README.md

     *   [Compactor](https://arxiv.org/abs/2106.04647)
     *   [LoRA](https://arxiv.org/abs/2106.09685)

 Our implementation is based on [this repo](https://github.com/dayu11/Differentially-Private-Deep-Learning/tree/main/language).
-We evelate our implementation on language understanding tasks from the [GLUE](https://gluebenchmark.com/) benchmark that have more than 10k training samples (MNLI, QQP, QNLI, and SST-2).
+We evaluate our implementation on language understanding tasks from the [GLUE](https://gluebenchmark.com/) benchmark that have more than 10k training samples (MNLI, QQP, QNLI, and SST-2).

 ## Organization